johnmerga/docker-training/README.md

 ### edit `docker-compose.prod` file to uses  **docker swam**
 add
 ~~~
-deploy:
+deploy: # configuring docker-compose to use docker swarm
+  replicas: 8 # how many instances of specific service you want to run
+  restart_policy:
+    condition: any
+  update_config:
+    parallelism: 2
+    delay: 15s

 ~~~
 ### deploying using swarm

 give a name to a stack at the end of the line like i did here `myapp`
+- `stack name`  is like all of your services bundled together
 ```
-docker stack deploy -c docker-compose.yml -c docker-compose.prod.yml myapp
+docker stack deploy -c docker-compose.yml -c docker-compose.prod.yml <stack-name>
 ```

 ### to list node